The generalized Lefschetz number and loop braid groups: Introduction

 where $S(b)=\bar{R}(b)-R(b)$. \end{theoremx}

 In the theorem, the right hand side of the equality corresponds to the abelianization of the generalized Lefschetz number of $\bar{f}$.
 In our setting, we consider homeomorphisms $f$ of $B^3$ that leave invariant in its interior a trivial link of $n$ components.
-Equivalently, we may consider homeomorphisms of the space $B=B^3\setminus C$, where $C:=S^1_1 \sqcup\dots\sqcup S^1_n$ and since we are interested in compact spaces, we define its compactification $\bar{B}$ and thus $\bar{f}:\bar{B}\to \bar{B}$, as explained in detail in Subsection \ref{compact}.
-Moreover, each monomial $t_1^{i_1} \cdots t_m^{i_m}$ corresponds to a fixed point $x$ and each exponent corresponds to the linking number of the fixed point $x$ and a subset of $C$, as described in Subsection \ref{abelian}
+Equivalently, we may consider homeomorphisms of the space $B=B^3\setminus C_n$, where $C_n:=S^1_1 \sqcup\dots\sqcup S^1_n$ and since we are interested in compact spaces, we define its compactification $\bar{B}$ and its corresponding homeomorphism $\bar{f}:\bar{B}\to \bar{B}$, as explained in detail in Subsection \ref{compact}.
+Moreover, each monomial $t_1^{i_1} \cdots t_m^{i_m}$ corresponds to a fixed point $x$ and each exponent corresponds to the linking number of the fixed point $x$ and a subset of $C_n$, as described in Subsection \ref{abelian}

-It is important to note that this theorem carries considerable importance on several fronts.
+This theorem carries importance on several fronts.
 It extends a significant theorem of a 2-dimensional setting to a 3-dimensional one.
 In addition, it provides an interesting three-dimensional setting, that is the $3$-ball with orientation-preserving homeomorphisms that leave invariant a set of $n$ circles in its interior, whose algebraic and topological aspects have already been extensively studied \cite{goldsmith1981theory, fenn1997braid, Vershinin2001, brendle2013configuration, damiani2017journey, Bellingeri2020, representationLoop, DarnePalmerSoulie2025}, offering a rich framework to investigate its topological dynamical properties, including the analysis of fixed and periodic points.
-Last but not least, it presents a very powerful application of the Burau representation of the loop braid groups to the study of fixed and periodic points of a 3-dimensional dynamical system.
+Last but not least, it presents a beautiful application of the Burau representation of the loop braid groups to the study of fixed and periodic points of a 3-dimensional dynamical system.

-The theorem below presents an application of Theorem \ref{thmmain}, which provides an estimate for the cardinality of periodic points of $f$.
+In the theorem below we present an application of Theorem \ref{thmmain}, which provides an estimate for the cardinality of periodic points of $f\in \operatorname{Homeo}(B^3, C_n)$.
 The full formal statement appears in Section \ref{Application} as Theorem \ref{thmapp}.
-Let $\operatorname{Per}_{ p, C}(f)$ be the set of periodic points of $f$ of minimal period $p$ not on $S^1_i\in C$, for $1\leq i\leq n$.
+Let $\operatorname{Per}_{ p, C_n}(f)$ be the set of periodic points of $f$ of minimal period $p$ that do not belong to $S^1_i\in C_n$, for $1\leq i\leq n$.

 \begin{theoremx} Let $p\in \mathbb{N}^*$, the following holds: